Taking charge of your fertility

 What is infertility?

 Infertility can be an isolating and frustrating road.
 But unfortunately, it’s not an uncommon problem.
-Infertility affects many women and couples.
-About 10% of women age 15-44 struggle to get or stay pregnant.
+About 10% of women aged 15-44 struggle to get or stay pregnant.

-• You have been trying to get pregnant for a year and haven’t been successful
+• You’ve been trying to get pregnant for a year and haven’t been successful

-• You have been having intentional intercourse during your most fertile days for six months without achieving pregnancy
+• You’ve been having intentional intercourse during your most fertile days for six months without achieving pregnancy

 Signs of infertility